 Grace Episcopal School values and encourages parent communications.
-Parents may communicate, as necessary, with the faculty and administration through scheduled (virtual) conferences, written communications, the annual parent survey, and voicemail.
+Parents may communicate, as necessary, with the faculty and administration through scheduled conferences, written communications, the annual parent survey, email and voicemail.

-The administrative office hours are from 7:30 a.m. to 4:30 p.m.
+The administrative office hours are from 7:30 a.m. to 3:30 p.m.
 School personnel will answer the telephone and door buzzer during administrative hours.
+The extended care staff will answer the telephone or door buzzer each afternoon from 3:30 to 6:00 p.m.
 If there is no answer during the regular or Extended Care day and you are calling about a change in plans, please do not leave a message on the voicemail; instead, please keep calling - the staff may be escorting a child to a classroom.